ibm-cloud-docs/watsonxdata/arrow_flight_service.md

 {: #prereq_database}

 * The Arrow Flight connector supports only the IBM Arrow Flight service on an IBM Cloud.
-* The Arrow Flight service should be running for data sources to work with.
+* The Arrow Flight service should be running for data sources listed below to work with.

 ## Features and capabilities
 {: #features_database}